 SAFTA contains specific review provisions.
 The first ministerial review of SAFTA was held in Sydney on 14 July 2004.

 On 17 February 2003, the Singapore-Australia Free Trade Agreement (SAFTA) was signed.
 The final agreement was subject to parliamentary consultation processes, and entered into force on 28 July 2003 following an exchange of diplomatic notes.

 SAFTA negotiations were launched following an announcement by both countries at the APEC Leaders' Meeting in November 2000.
 Ten full rounds of negotiations were held between April 2001 and October 2002.

 Here you can locate the full text of the Singapore-Australia Free Trade Agreement and other associated official documents.

 The Singapore-Australia Free Trade Agreement Business Guide explains how SAFTA has improved conditions of access to the Singapore market for many Australian businesses.
 It outlines new trade and investment opportunities for businesses in both Australia and Singapore, and describes how to take advantage of them.

 The Australian Trade Commission’s (Austrade) SAFTA website has further information about the agreement.

 Austrade has identified potential opportunities for Australian suppliers of goods and services in a number of sectors.
 Austrade's Singapore country page supplies general information on doing business and on specific export opportunities.
 The Austrade website has a database that can be searched by industry.

-Australian exporters seeking to access new opportunities under SAFTA may wish to obtain more information on rules of origin and other requirements from the Australian Customs Service.
+Australian exporters seeking to access new opportunities under SAFTA may wish to obtain more information on rules of origin and other requirements from the Department of Immigration and Border Protection.